omgpiu/effector-article/src/film/README.md

 8) Our target is a store $film
 9) We have data in our $film store.

-NOTE: combineEvents fires clock only after all effects are fulfilled with doneData method (if it will be fail, effect has method fail), it means no need to  check do we have data or no.
+NOTE: combineEvents fires clock only after all effects are fulfilled with doneData method (if it will be fail, effect has method fail), it means no need to  check do we have data or not.

 ```ts
 export const $film = createStore<Film | null>(null)